mholling/nswtopo/README.markdown

 * `aerial-nokia`: reasonable quality aerial imagery from Nokia Maps; limited to 250 tiles per six hours; georeferencing is not always the best and usually requires some manual nudging for best alignment
 * `aerial-best`: A mosaic of NSW imagery of good quality

+(You can download all available aerial imagery by adding the shortcut `aerial` to your include list.)

 ## Reference Topo Maps

 These layers (`reference-topo-1` and `reference-topo-2`) contain lower-resolution topographic map raster images available from various NSW government mapping sites.
 They are useful to have as a reference for comparison against the output of this software.